-The Education Resource Center (ERC), located in the Olympia Lowe Complex, provides facilities for specialized study of the public school curriculum and for practical research on curricular problems.
-The center contains: (1) recent and important courses of study, units, and other curriculum materials; (2) a comprehensive collection of elementary and secondary school textbooks; (3) an extensive file of standardized tests and other instruments for pupil's evaluation; (4) a collection of free and inexpensive pamphlets, maps, exhibits, and other materials suitable for use in the classroom; (5) bibliographies on various phases of the public school curriculum, periodicals; and (6) a collection of PK-8 curricula.
+The Education Resource Center (ERC) provides facilities for specialized study of the public school curriculum and for practical research on curriculum.
+The materials in the ERC include: (1) Comprehensive Reading and LA Curriculum Series, units, and other curriculum materials available in the United States; (2) a comprehensive collection of elementary and secondary education textbooks; (3) an extensive file of standardized tests and other instruments for pupil's evaluation; (4) a sizeable collection of pamphlets, maps, exhibits, technological tools such as educational videos and DVD's, assistive technology, and other materials suitable for use in PK-12 classrooms; (5) bibliographies on various disciplines within the public school curriculum, periodicals; and (6) a collection of PK-12 curricula.